savco2000/savco2000.github.io/_posts/2022-11-22-welcome-to-my-blog.md

 He had taken me for lunch one day and we were discussing some current affairs, most probably the then ongoing [Iraq War](https://en.wikipedia.org/wiki/Iraq_War).
 Apparently, he was intrigued by my insights and all of a sudden he looked at me with a sly smile and a twinkle in his eyes and asked me "Why don't you start a blog?"

 I thought he was pulling my leg as I thought that my analysis was just “common sense”.
 Plus if Jay-Z doesn't write down his lyrics, why should I write down my ideas?
-After all, just like Jay-Z I could always summon them on demand.
+After all, just like Jay-Z, I could always summon them on demand.

 Fast forward almost two decades later and I can no longer summon my ideas as readily as Jay-Z can summon his lyrics.
 I have also heard this chorus of "You should write a blog/do a podcast!" from many friends, workmates, acquaintances and family including my mother that I have finally caved in and agreed to write a blog.
 Wish me luck!